yotann/bcdb/docs/memodb/data-model.md

 ## Node

 A Node consists of arbitrary structured data.
-Nodes support a subset of the [IPLD Data Model]—specifically, the subset implemented by [DAG-CBOR].
+Nodes support a subset of the [CBOR] data model.
 Each Node can hold one of the following kinds of data:

 - The null value.
 - A boolean true or false.
 - An integer in the signed 64-bit integer range (from -9223372036854775808 to 9223372036854775807, inclusive).
-- A float in the double-precision floating point range, but excluding infinities and NaNs.
+- A float in the double-precision floating point range, including infinities and NaNs.
 - A text string, which must consist of valid Unicode codepoints.
 - A byte string, containing arbitrary bytes.
 - A link, which consists of a single CID representing a reference to another